Reducibility among NP-Hard graph problems and boundary classes: Boundary Classes

 \section{Boundary Classes}

 In this section, we define the notion of boundary classes.
 Boundary classes were first introduced by Alekseev in 2003 \cite{Alekseev03} to study the independent set problem.
+The notion was later provided in the most general form by Alekseev \etal in 2007 \cite{Alekseev07}.
 The boundary class concept separates or defines the boundary between the easy and hard problems of graph theory.
-For an \NPH\ graph problem $\Pi$, a hereditary class of graphs $X$ is called $\Pi$-hard if $\Pi$ remains \NPH\ when the input is restricted $X$, and $X$ is called $\Pi$-easy if $\Pi$ becomes polynomial-time solvable when the input is restricted to $X$.
-We say $X$ is a \emph{limit class} of the problem $\Pi$ if there exists a sequence of $\Pi$-hard classes $X_1\supseteq X_2\supseteq \ldots$ such that $X = \bigcap_{i\in \mathbb{Z}^+} X_i$.
-The minimal limit class under set inclusion is called a \emph{boundary class}.
-The following two theorems by Alekseev et al shows the strength of the notion of boundary classes in studying the computational complexity of graph problems.
+For an \NPH\ graph problem $\Pi$, a hereditary class of graphs $X$ is called $\Pi$-hard if $\Pi$ remains \NPH\ when the input is restricted $X$, and $X$ is called $\Pi$-easy if $\Pi$ becomes polynomial-time solvable when the input is restricted to $X$ \cite{Alekseev07}.
+We say $X$ is a $Y$-\emph{limit class} of the problem $\Pi$ (or $X$ is $(\Pi, Y)$-limit for short) for $\Pi$-hard class $Y$, if there exists a sequence of $\Pi$-hard classes $X_1\supseteq X_2\supseteq \ldots$ of $Y$ such that $X = \bigcap_{i\in \mathbb{Z}^+} X_i$ \cite{Alekseev07}.
+We will call $X$ a limit class for $\Pi$ if there is a $\Pi$-hard class $Y$ such that $X$ is $(\Pi , Y)$-limit.
+The minimal limit class under set inclusion is called a \emph{boundary class} with respect to $Y$ (or $(\Pi, Y)$-boundary for short) \cite{Alekseev07}.
+We will call $X$ a boundary class for $\Pi$ if there is a $\Pi$-hard class $Y$ such that $X$ is $(\Pi , Y )$-boundary.
+The following two theorems by Alekseev \etal shows the strength of the notion of boundary classes in studying the computational complexity of graph problems.